tanmylien/AIAssistantCS4080/README.md

 **Free vs Premium Users**<br/>
 	•	Free users can interact with assistants, but are limited to 3 high-level requests per session.<br/>
 	•	Premium users have unlimited access.<br/>

 ## 🔍 Overview of the Assistant Functionality

 This AI Assistant simulates a modular, multi-functional virtual assistant that can interact with users across various domains.
 Based on user input and preferences, it dynamically selects the appropriate assistant subclass to handle specific types of requests.
-Each assistant responds with customized messages and behaviors based on the context.
+Each assistant responds with customized messages and behaviors based on the context.<br/>

 ### Supported Functionalities:
-	•	🎵 **Music Assistant (MUSIC)**
+	•	🎵 **Music Assistant (MUSIC)**<br/>
 Recommends music playlists based on the user’s current mood, favorite artists, or activities.
-Offers a wide variety of emotional tones and genres to suit personal preferences.
+Offers a wide variety of emotional tones and genres to suit personal preferences.<br/>
-	•	💪 **Fitness Assistant (FITNESS)**
+	•	💪 **Fitness Assistant (FITNESS)** <br/>
 Suggests fitness plans, workout schedules, and exercises tailored to the user’s body goals and available time.
-Differentiates plans based on intensity and user fitness level.
+Differentiates plans based on intensity and user fitness level. <br/>
-	•	📚 **Study Assistant (STUDY)**
+	•	📚 **Study Assistant (STUDY)** <br/>
-Helps users study smarter by offering personalized study tips, topic explanations, and the ability to schedule sessions based on areas of difficulty.
+Helps users study smarter by offering personalized study tips, topic explanations, and the ability to schedule sessions based on areas of difficulty. <br/>
-	•	🧠 **Psychology Assistant (PSYCHOLOGY)**
+	•	🧠 **Psychology Assistant (PSYCHOLOGY)** <br/>
 Acts as a conversational AI psychologist.
-Listens to the user’s thoughts, offers helpful coping strategies for stress, burnout, or mild depression, and provides insights into psychological phenomena when users are curious.
+Listens to the user’s thoughts, offers helpful coping strategies for stress, burnout, or mild depression, and provides insights into psychological phenomena when users are curious. <br/>
-	•	📖 **Book Assistant (BOOK)**
+	•	📖 **Book Assistant (BOOK)** <br/>
 Recommends books using keywords in user descriptions and genre preferences.
-Also provides online links to read or purchase recommended books.
+Also provides online links to read or purchase recommended books. <br/>
 	•	💬 **General Assistant (GENERAL)**
 Handles general, undefined inputs in a friendly, helpful way when no specific category is matched.
 Ensures the conversation continues smoothly even with vague or ambiguous requests.